 The Writing Centre also provides in-class or out-of-class workshops These workshops are tailored to the specific classes and last for 30-60 minutes.
 A new approach is a 2-3 session connection with classes: one introductory discussion about writing in the discipline with a staff member of the Writing Centre and you (the instructor), followed by either one or two structured, student peer review sessions just before submission of a paper or project.
 The discussion allows students to ask questions about writing in the class; in the peer review sessions, students learn by helping other students identify disciplinary conventions.

 Explaining to students why and how they need to improve their writing can be difficult.
-These documents will help you support students in their efforts to revise their own writing.
+The following resources will help you support students in their efforts to revise their own writing:

 Many international students arrive at Dalhousie having studied English intensively to pass the exams that are required by the university to show English proficiency.
 Many other students whose first language is not English have finished high school in Canada, but are still clearly not native speakers.
 Achieving a high enough grade for admission to Dalhousie means that these students have acquired advanced skills and have at least enough English to function in daily life in Canada in all four major skills—reading, writing, listening and speaking.
 But it does not mean they are comfortable with the challenges that they will face here at the university, such as listening to live lectures where the instructor is moving rapidly through complex material and perhaps with an accent or speaking style that is unfamiliar; dealing with reading highly academic texts in quantities that are a challenge to English native speakers; speaking out in class, especially for students from cultures that discourage students’ participation; and finally the biggest challenge for most is learning to write academic texts in English.